 - Future TAG events, programs and services will be delivered online for the foreseeable future.
 See TAG Events and the TAG Community Hub for details.

 - Lummi Nation Schools closed March 13th to April 24th.
-(Awaiting announcement of closure until June 19th.)
+(Awaiting announcement of closure for the rest of the year.)

 - WWU moved remainder of winter classes online.
 Spring quarter will be delayed, beginning April 6th and ending June 12th.
 Spring quarter will be online.